Kevinello/benchvisual/README.md

 - custom regexp / separator for Benchmark name to recognize "target" and "scenario"
 - custom output file path
 - json output instead of visualized output for secondary development
+- baseline mode for comparing with baseline Benchmark result

 ## Install